-Here are some pumpkin recipes (all vegan) that I shared with you on my blog and on Instagram in the last few weeks:
+Here is a small selection of the pumpkin recipes that I’ve shared with you on my blog and on Instagram over the past few weeks (2019):

 - Creamy Pumpkin Curry